Put Together a Funny Email for Your Prospects

 Sending funny emails is an art and it is important to know when to use humor or a funny tone.
 Before you set out to write funny emails, make sure that the time is right and that you understand your target audience.

 It is always a good idea to inject feel-good humor into your copy - happiness may be scarce now and people are looking for it everywhere.
 However, do research what makes your audience tick, their preferences, and exactly how far you should go.

 Here are a few emails you can send:

-When you are trying to sell something to high quality leads, it is okay to use humorous copy if it resonates with your brand and you are sure that your audience will find your email funny.
+When you are trying to sell something to high-quality leads, it is okay to use humorous copy if it resonates with your brand and you are sure that your audience will find your email funny.

 You do have to place yourself in their head and make sure that the email is not just fun and games, but also addresses the pain points of your customers or future customers.